Lignin Industries materials for Polypropylene applications.

 Renol® helps manufacturers meet sustainability goals without compromising on material strength or quality.

-Renol® is made from 100% biobased materials: lignin and biobased oils.
-When we supply Renol® as a masterbatch, we blend it with a carrier polymer (the plastic material our customer will blend our Renol® with).
-In most cases, the masterbatch is a 50/50 mix of Renol® and the carrier polymer.
-This means that the final masterbatch has 50% Renol®—and therefore 50% biobased content.
+We offer two alternatives of Renol® PP masterbatches: either with recycled or virgin polypropylene as the carrier polymer.
+When we supply Renol® as a masterbatch, we blend it with a carrier polymer which is the plastic material our customer will use it with.
+In most cases the masterbatch is a 50/50 mix of Renol® and the carrier polymer.
+This means the masterbatch will have 50% bio content.

-Derived from a by-product of the forest industry, Renol® reduces fossil material usage and enables fully recyclable end products, contributing to a lower overall carbon footprint.
+Derived from lignin, a by-product of the forestry or agricultural industries, Renol® reduces fossil material usages and enables fully recyclable end products while maintaining functionality.

 Benefits